Maui is renowned for its scenery and black sand beaches and no place combines the two together like the mind-blowing Wai’anapanapa State Park in Hana!

 Don’t miss out on the Hāna Maui Botanical Gardens where you can see and observe tropical flora, stay in a small bed and breakfast, and enjoy local food.

 Hana Gold Cacao Plantation is a cool stop to see how locals are growing cocoa beans right there, check out the farm, try and buy delicious chocolate.
+It is a great addition to any Maui road trip itinerary!

 If you’re traveling the road to Hana here, you will pass many of the beautiful Maui waterfalls that sit along the route!